 Turmeric might interact with blood-thinning medications when taken in large quantities.
 Such medications may include ibuprofen, aspirin, celecoxib, diclofenac, and anti-platelet drugs.

 High doses of turmeric supplements can lead to pregnancy complications.
 It follows that such amounts stimulate the uterus and can contribute to a miscarriage.
-However, turmeric can confer many benefits when taken in food amounts.
+All in all, turmeric can confer many benefits when taken in the right amount.